certifaction/hinsign-cli/README.md

 This authentication is done via the HIN/ADSwiss Auth-Service, which ensures that the user was a correctly identified and recently authenticated.
 HIN Sign also uses the person code 10 to ensure that the person is a doctor.

 **EPD authentication**<br>
-The issuance of e-prescriptions requires authentication on EPD level.
+The issuance of E-Prescriptions requires authentication on EPD level.
 The HIN/ADSwiss Auth-Service is used for this, as per the diagram below:

 ![Architektur EPDG Authentisierung](./assets/Architektur_EPDG_Authentisierung.svg)

-## 4. HIN Sign API for e-prescription signature
+## 4. HIN Sign API for E-Prescription signature

 ### 4.1.
 Introduction

-This section is an addendum to the [Certifaction CLI](https://github.com/certifaction/cli) documentation in the context of creating, revoking, redeeming and verifying e-prescription QR codes.
+This section is an addendum to the [Certifaction CLI](https://github.com/certifaction/cli) documentation in the context of creating, revoking, redeeming and verifying E-Prescription QR codes.

 Please refer to the main documentation for a general description of the Certifaction CLI.

 #### 4.1.1.
 CLI Version

-The e-prescription functionality is available from version v1.0.x and above.
+The E-Prescription functionality is available from version v1.0.x and above.

 The binary can be downloaded <a href="https://github.com/certifaction/hinsign-cli/releases" target="_blank">here</a>.

 #### 4.1.2.
-How to activate the e-prescription functionality
+How to activate the E-Prescription functionality

-To unlock the specific e-prescription commands and HTTP endpoints, you will need to define the following environment variables:
+To unlock the specific E-Prescription commands and HTTP endpoints, you will need to define the following environment variables:
 ```
 ENABLE_EPRESCRIPTION=true
 ```

 #### 4.1.3.
-E-prescription JSON input
+E-Prescription JSON input
-The Certifaction CLI command generates e-prescriptions signatures for e-prescriptions based on the CHMED16A1 standard as described under [QR code specification](#2-e-prescription-switzerland-service-qr-code-specification).
+The Certifaction CLI command generates E-Prescriptions signatures for E-Prescriptions based on the CHMED16A1 standard as described under [QR code specification](#2-E-Prescription-switzerland-service-qr-code-specification).

 #### 4.1.4.
 General usage

-Please refer to [E-prescription endpoints](#42-e-prescription-endpoints) for the list of all available endpoints.
+Please refer to [E-Prescription endpoints](#42-E-Prescription-endpoints) for the list of all available endpoints.

 #### 4.1.5.
 Authentication